kiedtl/website/src/content/blog/curiosity.md

 quick and dirty crawler for it, which you can find [here](https://github.com/lptstr/curiosity).

+**Update 2021-10-20**: I thought I'd mention that at the time of writing that crawler I had little to knowledge of the Gemini protocol; as a result, I omitted a lot of crucial steps when crawling (like checking the MIME type of the response), possibly leading to highly inaccurate results.

 It took me an unusual amount of time to get a working crawler (I've never done network or async programming in Rust before), but at last, with the help of `cadey`'s `gemtext`-parsing library, I had a prototype.
 I started